takshitheady/straininsightsfinal/docs/02_Backend_Architecture_Supabase.md

 ## 2. Supabase Services Used

--   **PostgreSQL Database**: For storing application data such as user profiles, lab result metadata, and subscription details.
+-   **PostgreSQL Database**: For storing application data such as user profiles, lab result metadata, subscription details, and admin analytics.
 -   **Authentication**: Manages user sign-up, login, and session management with support for email/password and Google OAuth.
 -   **Storage**: Used for storing uploaded PDF files (Certificates of Analysis).
 -   **Edge Functions**: Serverless TypeScript functions for handling business logic that requires a secure environment or interaction with third-party services like Stripe and AI models.
+-   **Row Level Security (RLS)**: Database-level access control ensuring users can only access their own data.

 ## 3. Database Schema